jmurty/xml4h/README.rst

 The *xml4h* abstraction layer also offers some other benefits, beyond a nice API and tool set:

-- The common interface to different underlying XML libraries means that code written for *xml4h* need not be rewritten if you switch implementations, such as from *minidom* to *lxml*.
+- A common interface to different underlying XML libraries, so code written against *xml4h* need not be rewritten if you switch implementations.
-- You can easily move between the *xml4h* world and the underlying
-  implementation: parse your document using the fastest implementation, manipulate the DOM with human-friendly code using *xml4h*, then get back to the underlying implementation if you need to.
+- You can easily move between *xml4h* and the underlying implementation: parse your document using the fastest implementation, manipulate the DOM with human-friendly code using *xml4h*, then get back to the underlying implementation if you need to.

 Installation